Visas for Argentina

 Visitor visas for Argentina

-All other foreign nationals are required to apply for a tourist visa from their Argentine consulate or embassy before travelling to the country.
+All other foreign nationals are required to apply for a tourist visa from their Argentinian consulate or embassy before travelling to the country.
 It is advisable to allow 30 days for this process.

-Tourist visas in Argentina last for 90 days, after which it is possible to apply for an extension for a further 90 days, in-country (total of 180 days per tourist visa).
-To continue to live in Argentina legally, expats will then need to exit the country before the extension lapses and return to obtain a new 90-day tourist visa.
-It is then possible to get another 90-day in-country extension (total 180 days).
-However, after this second circuit, expats are no longer allowed to apply for in-country extensions; thus, they will need to exit and return within the first 90-day period.
+Tourist visas in Argentina are valid for 90 days.
+It is possible to apply for an extension for a further 90 days in-country.
+To continue to stay in Argentina legally, expats will then need to exit the country before the extension lapses and return to obtain a new 90-day tourist visa.

 *Visa regulations and requirements for work permits are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.